Subscribe

 Harbor

 Most of his kit is focused on blocking the enemy’s vision, unlike other controllers who offer a variety of abilities beyond smokes.
-His ultimate is a good source of intel, but doesn’t do much to uplift his overall lacklustre kit.
+His ultimate is a good source of intel but doesn’t do much to uplift his overall lackluster kit.
 Some one-tricks may make him seem very strong at times, but truth be told, Harbor’s state certainly calls for a rework.

 How we determine our VALORANT agent rankings